FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 ### `ABI_MAIN_METHOD_MISSING`

-When your ABI does not have a main method.
+When your ABI does not have a `main` method.

-This can be resolved by adding a main method to your ABI.
+This can be resolved by adding a `main` method to your ABI.
+This is prevalent in scripts and predicates that must contain a `main` method.

 ### `ABI_TYPES_AND_VALUES_MISMATCH`

 When the arguments supplied to the function do not match the minimum required input length.

-Check that the arguments supplied to the function, match the required type.
+Check that the arguments supplied to the function match the required type.

 ### `ACCOUNT_REQUIRED`